SeriousOldMan/Simulator-Controller/README.md

 #### Latest development build

-[2.2.1-dev](https://www.dropbox.com/s/4w00war0pqmtmw0/Simulator%20Controller%202.2.1-dev.zip?dl=1) (Automated check for new version, New rules for damage impact analysis.
+[2.2.2-dev](https://www.dropbox.com/s/4luzs1mktnfh0u2/Simulator%20Controller%202.2.2-dev.zip?dl=1) (Automated check for new version, New rules for damage impact analysis, rFactor 2 Skeleton Plugin.
 Attention: Do not use, if you created your own phrase grammars.)

 #### Latest release builds